-Provision A: One (1) Coach Representatives shall be elected, in even years for a two-year term, or until a successor is elected.
-The election of the Coach Representatives shall be conducted via electronic vote and/or at a meeting called for that purpose by the Senior Coach Representative, the Coaches Committee or the Board of Directors, and determined by a majority of the Coach Members in good standing present and voting or, failing that, at a time and place and in a manner designated by the Board of Directors.
+Two (2) Coach Representatives shall be elected, one each year for a two-year term, or until a successor is elected.
+The election of the Coach Representatives shall be conducted via electronic vote and/or at a meeting called for that purpose by the Senior Coach Representative, or the Board of Directors, and determined by a majority of the Coach Members in good standing present and voting or, failing that, at a time and place and in a manner designated by the Board of Directors.
 At least twenty (20) days’ written notice of the election shall be given to all clubs.

-Provision B: One (1) Coach Representatives shall be elected, in even years for a two-year term, or until a successor is elected.
-The election of the Coach Representatives shall be conducted at the annual meeting of the House of Delegates and determined by a majority vote of the members of the House of Delegates present and voting, or, failing that, at a time and place and in a manner designated by the Board of Directors.

-.3 Committee Chairs/Coordinators/At-Large Board Members
+.3 Committee Chairs/Coordinators/At-Large Board Members -

-The following committee chairs/coordinators/at-large Board members shall be elected by the House of Delegates: [List as appropriate]B. The following committee chairs /coordinators/ at-large Board members shall be elected as follows: [List as appropriate]
+The following committee chairs/coordinators/at-large Board members shall be elected by the House of Delegates:

-EXAMPLES:
+Operational Risk Coordinator

+Technical Planning Chair

+B. The following committee chairs /coordinators/ at-large Board members shall be elected as follows:

-The Officials Chair shall be elected by the Officials Committee in accordance with XXSI Policies and Procedures.
+The Officials Chair shall be elected by the Officials Committee in accordance with WISI Policies and Procedures.

-(2) At-Large Board members shall be elected by the regions they represent in accordance with the rules of each region or the XXSI Policies and Procedures.

-(3) The Athlete At-Large Board members shall be elected by the athletes at the same time as the Athlete Representatives.
+(2) The Athlete At-Large Board members shall be elected by the athletes at the same time as the Athlete Representatives.

-C. The following committee chairs/coordinators/ at-large Board members shall be appointed by the General Chair with advice and consent of the Board of Directors: [List as appropriate]
+C. The following committee chairs/coordinators/ at-large Board members shall be appointed by the General Chair with advice and consent of the Board of Directors:

+Meet Sanction Coordinator

+Records Coordinator

+Rules Chair

+Disability Swimming Coordinator

+Diversity Coordinator

+Camps Coordinator

+Club Development Coordinator

+Safe Sport Chair

+Athlete Coordinator

-6.3 ELIGIBILITY - Only Individual Members of XXSI in good standing shall be eligible to hold office and must maintain their eligibility throughout their term of office.
+6.3 ELIGIBILITY - Only Individual Members of WISI in good standing shall be eligible to hold office and must maintain their eligibility throughout their term of office.

 6.4 DOUBLE VOTE PROHIBITED - An Individual Member entitled to vote in Board of Directors meetings may only have one vote, regardless of the number of positions held by such Member.

 6.5 OFFICES SPLIT OR COMBINED -